trevordbunch/cis411_lab0_req/labreports/Lab_m-shoul.md

 * S.2 - Authorization: The service will verify the identities of users to ensure only authorized individuals can place orders.

 ### 3.3 Caveats
-* CV.1 - Staffing: The service will require a sufficient number of deliverty employees to handle the volume of orders.
+* CV.1 - Staffing: The service will require a sufficient number of delivery employees to handle the volume of orders.
-* CV.2 - Tracking: The serivce will have to use specific technologies to track the delivery.
+* CV.2 - Tracking: The service will have to use specific technologies to track the delivery.

 ## Appendix: GitHub Notes